TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 ```

 ### Example - custom/aws
-There is a custom GV provider `aws` added a reference example.
-This GV provider uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/getting-started/) as an end-store, however it can easily updated to use other AWS end-stores options like `s3`.
+There is a custom GV provider `aws` added as a reference example.
+This GV provider can pull GVs from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/getting-started/) or [AWS S3](https://aws.amazon.com/s3/getting-started/).

 Refer to following files at `be-tools/cloud/docker/gvproviders/custom/aws` for the implementation logic:
 ```sh